OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/OSFI/README.md

 There is no one-size-fits-all approach for managing climate-related risks given the unique risks and vulnerabilities that will vary with a FRFI’s size, nature, scope, and complexity of its operations, and risk profile.
 The Guideline should be read, and implemented, from a risk-based perspective that allows the FRFI to compete effectively while managing its climate-related risks prudently.

+OSFI is also introducing mandatory climate-related financial disclosures aligned with the international Task Force on Climate-related Financial Disclosures (TCFD) framework.
+These disclosures will incentivize improvements in the quality of the institutions’ governance and risk management practices related to climate.
+In doing so, this contributes to public confidence in the Canadian financial system by increasing transparency.
+This also aligns with a commitment made by the federal government to require financial institutions to publish climate disclosures starting in 2024.

+Given the pace of change in climate risk management, OSFI intends to review and amend this Guideline as practices evolve and standards harmonize.
+OSFI welcomes public comments to draft Guideline B-15 before August 19, 2022.

 ## Taxonomy versioning

 - Taxonomy Version: Draft_1.0